Azure/aks-engine/docs/topics/creating_new_clusters.md

     --client-secret $SERVICE_PRINCIPAL_PASSWORD
 ```

 `aks-engine deploy` is a long-running operation that creates Azure resources (e.g., Virtual Machine and/or Virtual Machine Scale Set (VMSS), Disk, Network Interface, Network Security Group, Public IP Address, Virtual Network, Load Balancer, and others) that will underly a Kubernetes cluster.
-All deployed VMs will be configured to run Kubernetes bootstrap script appropriate to the desired cluster configuration.
+All deployed VMs will be configured to run Kubernetes bootstrap scripts appropriate for the desired cluster configuration.
 The outcome of a successful `aks-engine deploy` operation is a fully operational Kubernetes cluster, ready for use immediately.

 A more detailed walk-through of `aks-engine deploy` is in the [quickstart guide](../tutorials/quickstart.md#deploy)